rex2630/docs/docs/en/linux/install-fedora.md

 ### NVIDIA drivers

 For most newer NVIDIA cards on Fedora, installing `akmod-nvidia` from RPM Fusion is the standard approach.
-Fedora and community guidance commonly use RPM Fusion for proprietary NVIDIA support [web:11][web:14][web:16].
+Fedora and community guidance commonly use RPM Fusion for proprietary NVIDIA support.

 ```bash
 sudo dnf install akmod-nvidia xorg-x11-drv-nvidia-cuda